JulioMCruz/WikiPay/docs/X402-IMPLEMENTATION.md

-# WikiPay x402 Protocol Implementation
+# zkWiki x402 Protocol Implementation

 ## Overview

-WikiPay implements the **HTTP 402 Payment Required** protocol for decentralized content monetization using blockchain-based micropayments and zero-knowledge proofs.
+zkWiki implements the **HTTP 402 Payment Required** protocol for decentralized content monetization using blockchain-based micropayments and zero-knowledge proofs.

 ## What is x402?